thegrumpys/odop/client/docs/procedures/developmentEnvironment.md

 ### MySQL

-Download administrative GUI utility MySQL Workbench:
+To download the administrative GUI utility named "MySQL Workbench":
 https://dev.mysql.com/downloads/workbench/
-The MSI based MySQL Workbench install process prompts for installation of Visual C++ 2019 Redistributable Package.
+The MSI based MySQL Workbench install process prompts for manual installation of the Visual C++ 2019 Redistributable Package.

 **From:**  https://dev.mysql.com/doc/workbench/en/wb-installing-windows.html#wb-installing-windows-requirements
 The general MySQL Installer download is available at https://dev.mysql.com/downloads/windows/installer/.
 The MySQL Installer application can install, upgrade, and manage most MySQL products, including MySQL Workbench.
 Managing all of your MySQL products, including Workbench, with MySQL Installer is the recommended approach.
 It handles all requirements and prerequisites, configurations, and upgrades.